dentaku65/pelisalacartait/README.md

 **Italiaserie (*)**:
 new site coded, credits: zanzibar1982

+**Pianetastreaming (*)**:
+new site coded, credits: dentaku65, zanzibar1982

 all site marked with (*) must have channelselector.py available here in order to select them in pelisalacarta

-Note for folks that use pelisalacarta in raspberry: none of the sites listed above are showing plot :-( *Update Cineblog01 now the plots are showed*

 Forum: http://www.mimediacenter.info/foro/viewtopic.php?f=22&t=6821